Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

 3. Do the things you love.

 Resentment often results from not being able to do the things that are important to us.
-If your job stands in the way of achieving your life goals or stops you from working towards your dream, we'll naturally feel resentful towards it.
+If your job stands in the way of achieving your life goals or stops you from working towards your dream, you'll naturally feel resentful towards it.

 But that doesn’t necessarily mean you need to quit your job.
 Even though you’re drained after work, it’s important that you schedule activities you enjoy when you’re not working.
 When you’re having fun and doing things that make you feel fulfilled, your problems at work just won’t seem as soul-sucking anymore.